qalydon/qf-localc/README.md

 ```

 #### Using Tiingo
-If you want to use Tiingo as your data source, you need to create an account
+If you want to use Tiingo as a data source, you need to create an account
 and get your API token.
 Go to [https://www.tiingo.com/](https://www.tiingo.com/)
 and click on the Sign-up button.
 After you get through the sign-up procedure
 you can get your API token.
 You should be able to get your API token from